-This is a fairly difficult exercise and students may need some This is a barry difficult oversuse and students may need some help in understanding the point that Chang Man removes the best egg from the cormoranes and gives it to a tame chicken to sit on for 25 days, and then takes it and looks after it himself.
-(Thus the haply brid thishes that Chung Man is its parent.
+This is a fairly difficult exercise and students may need some help in understanding the point that Chang Man removes the best egg from the commonters and gives it to a tame chicken to sit on for 25 days, and then takes it and looks after it bimself.
+(Thus the baby bird thinks that Chung Man is its parent.
 This is a process known as 'imprinting'.)